-Please mark all personal belongings of your children as many children have the same type of coats, hats, boots, etc. Each building has a lost and found area if your child has lost something.
+Please mark all personal belongings of your children.
+Many children have the same type of coats, hats, boots, etc., and it is most upsetting to a child if he can't find his own clothes.
+Each building has a lost and found area if your child has lost something.